jackdewinter/pymarkdown/newdocs/src/user-guide.md

 ```

 As the `example-2.md` file is not mentioned in the output, it makes sense that PyMarkdown's
-rule MD041 did not have any issue with a level 1 ATX Heading, largely confirming
+Rule Plugin `MD041` did not have any issue with a level 1 ATX Heading, largely confirming
-the above assumption that the application of rule `MD041` matches its stated intent.
+the above assumption that the application of Rule Plugin `MD041` matches its stated
-If desired, we can take the extra step to verify this by looking at the documentation
-page for [Rule MD041](./plugins/rule_md041.md#reasoning) which states:

-> In most cases, the top-level heading of a document is used as the title of that
-> document.
-Therefore, the first heading in the document should be a level 1 header
-> to reflect that reality.
+intent.

+To confirm how MD041 behaves:

+- For the Rule Plugin's design and examples, read [Rule Plugin MD041](./plugins/rule_md041.md#reasoning).
+- To see how MD041 is configured in your installation (and whether it supports **fix**
+  mode), run `pymarkdown plugins info MD041`; the [Plugin Command](#plugin-command)
+  section shows sample output.

 ### Advanced Scanning

-Advanced scanning builds directly on basic scanning behavior in PyMarkdown.
-Before
+Advanced scanning builds directly on the basic scanning behavior described in the
+[Basic Scanning](#basic-scanning) section and the command structure introduced under
+[Command Line Basics](#command-line-basics).
+Before enabling these advanced options,
-using these options, you should understand the basic concepts (paths, globbing,
+you should be comfortable with core concepts such as paths, globbing, recursion,
-recursion, and rule failure output).
-With that foundation, the advanced options
+and Rule Failure output.
+With that background, the advanced options are easier to
-are much easier to reason about and are less likely to behave in ways that seem
-"mysterious".
+predict and configure correctly.

+Conceptually, advanced scanning options control two things:

+- how PyMarkdown discovers candidate files, and
+- how it filters that list down to the files it will actually scan.

 #### Command Line Arguments

 As far as the command line interface for scanning goes, we have tried to make the
 advanced options easy to understand.
+The rest of this section shows the pymarkdown
+scan usage synopsis and then describes each advanced flag in turn.

 ```txt
 usage: pymarkdown scan [-h] [-l] [-r] [-ae ALTERNATE_EXTENSIONS]